justinwjl/GTB-DTI/README.md

 ```
 @misc{zhang2024benchmarkdrugtargetinteraction,
-      title={Benchmark on Drug Target Interaction Modeling from a Structure Perspective},
+      title={Benchmark on Drug Target Interaction Modeling from a Drug Structure Perspective},
       author={Xinnan Zhang and Jialin Wu and Junyi Xie and Tianlong Chen and Kaixiong Zhou},
       year={2024},
       eprint={2407.04055},